dnl-trpp/dnl-trpp.github.io/_posts/2021-10-17-8-bit-computer-build-tips.markdown

 ---

 ## My build
 Just a couple of weeks ago I finished my personal 8-bit computer build inspired by [ben eater](https://eater.net/8bit/).
-I had no previous experience with electronics or circuit design and learned a lot during the design and troubleshooting process.
+I learned a lot during the design and troubleshooting process.
 My build differs only slightly from ben eater's one.
 I had to make some minor changes due to different components I used and to fix some problems I was having.
 In this post I want to list all of the problems I faced with my build.
 In the meantime here's the final result:

 ![final build](/assets/8bit_finalbuild.jpg)